Plot-Twist-Short-Film/plottwist-docs/docs/mkdocs/docs/pipeline/dev/setup.md

 to extend already tools or add new tools in an easy way.

 !!!info
-    You can find more information about **ArtellaPipe** in the following link.
+    You can find more information about **ArtellaPipe** in the following **[link](../artellapipe)** .

-So, to start with, you will need to clone all Plot Twist repositories into your local drive.
-To automatize this process you will be able to find some scripts in the following repository: **[plottwist-dev-setup](https://github.com/Plot-Twist-Short-Film/plottwist-dev-setup)**.
+To setup our {{project.name}} development environment we will need to:

+1. Clone all Plot Twist repositories and also ArtellaPipe ones (optional).
+2. Setup Plot Twist development virtual environment with proper requirements.

-Just follow the instructions that you will find in the README.rst file.
+To do this setup, please go to the following repository:  **[plottwist-dev-setup](https://github.com/Plot-Twist-Short-Film/plottwist-dev-setup)** and follow the instructions that you will find in the README.rst file.

-Once you have all the repositories downloaded you will be able to move them anywhere into your computer.
-Also, now you can, depending on the selected IDE, configure the project and so on.

-## **Development Virtual Environment**

-During all our development we are going to use a virtual environment for 2 main purposes:

-1. If we need to add new package dependencies we can add them very easily to our development environment.
-2. Is very easy to add or remove local repositories to that virtual environment, so we can control very precisely which repos we are editing and which no.

-To setup your development virtual environment for Plot Twist follow the next steps: